Fermi-DEX/fermi-sdk/examples/Readme.md

    `vim examples/constants.ts`

-   Update the program ID in the file to the latest value.
+   Update the program ID in the file to the latest value [current staging program ID: `DrgsHv79i7B9YBW5jNcgQmXWHvur3MbRGKrbCauBm79z`].

 4. **Airdrop tokens**:
    Ensure you have enough tokens for testing.
 Use the following command to airdrop tokens: